 - Under the jurisdiction of FQHC, it is necessary to provide health care services for every member.
 In contrast, in the community, RHC is not required to offer people healthcare-related services.

-- When it comes to malpractice insurance, under the Federal Tort Claims Act the FQHC can get the money through federal funding.
-On the other hand, RHC themselves offer the insurance.
+- Regarding malpractice insurance, under the Federal Tort Claims Act, the FQHC can get the money through federal funding.
+On the other hand, RHC themselves offer insurance.

-- FHQC is generally under a federal objective review.
-On the flip side, RHC is under the CMS or simply Centers for Medicare and Medicaid service.
+- FHQC is under a federal objective review.
+Conversely, RHC is under the CMS or Centers for Medicare and Medicaid Services.